Quick Answer

 Grenadian citizens are encouraged to keep their contact details and documentation up to date with local authorities to ensure seamless passport renewal and consular support when needed.

-What Visa-Free Travel Benefits Does Grenada Offer?
+Visa-Free Travel and Passport Benefits

 Grenadian citizenship offers extensive travel freedom, granting visa-free or visa-on-arrival access to 147 countries (Henley Passport Index 2026) and territories worldwide.